Annual take-home pay on €65,000 gross (single, standard credits)

 What is the effective tax rate on €65,000 in Ireland?

-The effective (blended) rate of all deductions is 27.3%.
-This means you keep 72.7 cent of every euro earned across the full year.
+The effective (blended) rate of all deductions is 26.8%.
+You keep about 73.2 cent of every euro on average across the whole salary.

 How much PAYE does a €65,000 earner pay?